-As of December 31, 2019 we operated 7,869 slot machines in approximately 1,892 locations across central and northern Italy as part of our Slots Division.
-Our bingo hall operations in Italy also operated 589 slot machines as of December 31, 2019.
+As of December 31, 2020 we operated 7,165 slot machines in approximately 1,757 locations across central and northern Italy as part of our Slots Division.
+Our bingo hall operations in Italy also operated 549 slot machines as of December 31, 2020.
 These locations include bars, bingo halls, restaurants and service stations.
 We have revenue sharing agreements in place with the owners or operators of these locations.
 These revenue sharing agreements generally have an initial term of up to five years and are renewable annually thereafter.
 Pursuant to these revenue sharing agreements, we generally split revenues (net of prize pay-outs and taxes due to the ADM) on a 50:50 basis with the owners or operators of the locations.
 Pursuant to interconnection agreements, we charge a fixed fee per third-party owned slot machine interlinked to our network.
 Third-party slot machine owners may renew these interconnection agreements on an annual basis.

-In addition to slot machines, as of December 31, 2019, we operated 2,522 VLTs placed in bingo halls and arcades located mainly in central and northern Italy and connected to our existing Italian slot machine network.
+In addition to slot machines, as of December 31, 2020, we operated 2,468 VLTs placed in bingo halls and arcades located mainly in central and northern Italy and connected to our existing Italian slot machine network.
 We operate approximately 25% of the VLTs directly through Cirsa Italia and 75% through Orlando Italia, a subsidiary of our 50:50 joint venture with Grupo Berruezo, Orlando Play S.A.
 Cirsa Italia owns the legal concession (expiring in 2022), to operate 2,583 VLTs and enters into agreements with site owners for the operation of such VLTs on their premises.
 Cirsa Italia makes payments to Orlando Italia under a profit-sharing arrangement which will expire on the later of October 31, 2019 or the expiration of the concession in 2022, as renewed or extended.
 Our slots and VLT operations in Italy are subject to occasional regulatory interventions which impact our results of operations.
-For example, in accordance with the requirements of the 2016 Stability Law, Cirsa Italia has reduced the number of authorizations relating to AWP slot machines that it held by 15.2% as of December 31, 2017, and further reduced the number of authorizations relating to AWP slot machines that it held by 19.7% as of December 31, 2018, achieving the mandated reduction level of 34.9%, which was required to be achieved by mid-June 2018.
+For example, in accordance with the requirements of the 2016 Stability Law, Cirsa Italia has reduced the number of authorizations relating to AWP slot machines that it held by 15.2% as of December 31, 2018, achieving the mandated reduction level of 34.9%, which was required to be achieved by mid-June 2018.
 See "Regulation-Italy."